vizthex123/ExtraDataModels/data-pack/references.md

 ## Brainiac

-A very shoehorned reference to the eponymous character from Superman
+Its trivia entry is a very shoehorned reference to the eponymous character from Superman

+Tier data:

+5 - The number of times Brainiac was planned to be in a Superman movie, but wasn't added<br />
+17 - The number of Superman animated shorts made by Fleischer Studios<br />
+1938 - The year Superman debuted (in Action Comics #1)<br />
+1958 - The year Brainiac debuted (in Action Comics #242)

 <br />